alibaba/GraphScope/docs/interactive_engine/gopt.md

 Return a, b, c;
 ```

-The rule can also be combined with other relational optimization techniques, such as Calcite’s `FilterIntoJoinRule`, which optimizes filtering after a join.
+The rule can also be combined with other relational optimization techniques, such as Calcite’s `FilterIntoJoinRule`, which optimizes filtering based on a join operator.
 For example, consider a query with multiple `MATCH` clauses followed by a filtering condition:

 ```cypher
 MATCH (a)-[b]->(c)